With Trump’s Twitter megaphone gone, Silicon Valley’s power rings loud

 He still dominated the news delivered to Americans across the political spectrum, even if his ability to shape that news to his whims was palpably diminished.

-But many of those whose lives had been routinely interrupted by Trump’s twitchy Twitter fingers, are now taking deep breaths.
+But many of those whose lives had been routinely interrupted by Trump’s twitchy Twitter fingers are now taking deep breaths.
 They are contemplating the unaccustomed quiet.
 They are thinking without worrying that another outrage, another insult, another White House firing could flash across their smartphones at any moment.

 “From an organizing-my-day perspective, it’s handy not to have to drop everything whenever the next world-shattering tweet dropped,” said Darren Linvill, lead researcher for the Clemson University Media Forensics Hub.